6.01 Tobacco-Free College PolicySee version history

 CPCC is committed to providing its employees, students and visitors with a safe and healthy environment.
 The College recognizes that the use of tobacco products on College premises is detrimental to the health and safety of all.
 To that end, the use of tobacco products will not be permitted at any time on College premises without explicit permission from the President, or designee.
 This policy shall be implemented with an emphasis given towards positive methods of ensuring compliance whenever possible.

-A. Tobacco products include cigarettes, cigars, cigarillos, blunts, pipes, bidis, hookahs, chewing tobacco, dip, smokeless tobacco, snuff, or any other items containing or reasonably resembling tobacco or tobacco products.
+A. Tobacco products include cigarettes, cigars, cigarillos, blunts, pipes, bidis, hookahs, chewing tobacco, dip, smokeless tobacco, snuff, electronic cigarettes, or any other items containing or reasonably resembling tobacco or tobacco products.

 B. Tobacco use includes smoking, chewing, dipping, or any other use of tobacco products.

-C. College premises includes any property in use by the College; property leased or owned (including all grounds, buildings, facilities, vehicles, parking lots); property used for official functions sponsored by the College; and property used by the College in the conduct of any of its courses.
+C. College premises--any property in use by the College including property that is leased, owned, used for College functions, or used by the College in the conduct of any of its courses.

 A. Students, employees, visitors, volunteers, contractors or other persons performing services on behalf of the College shall not be permitted to use any tobacco product at any time while on College premises.